darellanodev/croac-vim/README.md

 ## Requirements

 I made this application using Python 3.14.0 in Windows 10 using CMD console and VSCode.
+I also use the Microsoft Black Formatter extension in VSCode.

 ## Install